 Add to all this such advantages as secure, web-based extranet access to patent and trademark files for lower cost and better communication, and our patent and trademark prosecution strengths offer a clear competitive edge to every client.

-We regularly counsel companies, helping them to accelerate their market penetration through strategic business combinations and alliances.
-We routinely work in conjunction with our Corporate, Antitrust, Tax and Securitization practices on transactional matters, including the negotiation and preparation of domestic and international license and transfer agreements, due diligence reviews and intellectual property ownership strategies in connection with corporate mergers, acquisitions, divestures, stock offerings, joint ventures and corporate reorganizations.
+Our cutting-edge Technology & IP Transactions practice helps companies accelerate their growth through strategic alliances and other business combinations and IP and data monetization.
+We routinely work with our M&A, Capital Markets, Emerging Companies & Venture Capital, Fintech, Insurtech, Cybersecurity & Data Privacy, Antitrust, Tax and Structured Finance colleagues on transactional matters, including negotiating and preparing domestic and international license and transfer agreements, performing due diligence reviews, and designing intellectual property strategies for corporate mergers, acquisitions, divestures, joint ventures and corporate reorganizations.

-Whether the transaction is a pure licensing arrangement, a joint venture, a strategic alliance or some other arrangement, we can advise on the regulatory and antitrust implications as well as the IP issues.
-Our firm excels at helping clients navigate the increasingly congested intersection between intellectual property and antitrust, both in the United States and Europe.
-One of our lawyers was involved in drafting the 1995 DOJ and FTC Guidelines on the Licensing of Intellectual Property, which also influenced EU antitrust policies.
-We thus can offer effective insight on structuring intellectual property rights pools and distribution agreements (including field of use, geographic and price restraints) in ways to avoid problems with the competition laws in any global jurisdiction.
+We also excel at helping clients navigate the increasingly congested intersection between intellectual property and antitrust, both in the United States and Europe.
+(In fact, one of our lawyers was involved in drafting the 1995 DOJ and FTC Guidelines on the Licensing of Intellectual Property, which also has influenced EU antitrust policies.)
+We know how to structure intellectual property rights pools and distribution agreements (including field of use, geographic and price restraints) in ways to comply with the competition laws in any jurisdiction worldwide.

-Our transactional innovation works in other ways, too.
-Using the resources of one of the world’s leading Structured Finance practices, Mayer Brown helped pioneer the securitization of IP assets by representing the underwriters of future royalty streams from music portfolios, and continues to structure offerings involving numerous copyrighted works and trademark rights.
-We see opportunities other firms don’t–and help our clients take advantage of them.
+And we know how to innovate.
+Mayer Brown helped pioneer the securitization of IP assets by representing the underwriters of future royalty streams from music portfolios and continues to structure offerings involving many copyrighted works and trademark rights.
+We see opportunities other firms don’t—and help our clients take advantage of them.